 Experiment with long exposure photography to 'trace' the ripples of light on the ceiling that are created as you move through the underpass.
 Alternatively, use different light sources (e.g. mobile phones, torches, push button lights, LEDs, string lights) to create light paintings in the underpass or in another darkened space.
 Experiment with tracing or painting different geometric and/or organic lines and shapes within the space or moving with the lights over time and performing different movements.
-Refer to the work of Tokihiro Sato.
-Different effects can be achieved by keeping the camera still using a tripod compared to moving the camera by hand, panning or attaching it to a wheeled/moving object.
+Different effects can be achieved by keeping the camera still using a tripod compared to moving the camera by hand or by attaching it to a wheeled object.
 Also try using different colours of light, observing changes in mood and atmosphere.
 Coloured cellophane can be used as a simple method of changing the colour of light emitted from light sources.